 Day 23 Sucre

-Free time to explore the city, the former capital of Bolivia.
+Free time to explore the beautiful colonial city of Sucre.
 For more€tive options opt to go hiking in the surrounding area or mountain biking.

 Day 24 Sucre (1B)

 Enjoy another free day to explore Sucre and surroundings.

 Travel south to the one of the world’s highest cities.

 Get out and explore PotosÍ, learn about the history of the city while wandering the streets.
 Stop at the market and interact with the locals.

 Travel to Uyuni and get ready for an excursion to the salt flats.